Sacramentality and Sacraments

 Many students at Iona have received the Catholic Sacraments of Initiation (Baptism, Confirmation and Eucharist).
 However, for a variety of reasons, a number of our students have not received them.

-Due to a change in the Sacramental Policy in the Catholic Archdiocese of Brisbane, young Catholics will not fully celebrate the Sacrament of Penance now until the year they turn ten years of age, which is generally Year 5.
-Similarly, some of our new students will not have received the Sacrament of Penance by the time they start at Iona.
+Due to the Sacramental Policy in the Catholic Archdiocese of Brisbane, some young Catholics will not fully celebrate the Sacrament of Penance (previously known as Reconciliation) until the year they turn ten years of age, which is generally Year 5.
+Therefore, some of our new students will not have received the Sacrament of Penance by the time they start at Iona.

 Iona College is happy to discuss with parents the sacramental preparation process for any or all of the Sacraments of Baptism, Confirmation, Eucharist or Penance if you would like to pursue this.